 Next: This dog saved dozens of people.

-10. An unnamed but fearless dog who died to save a wedding party from a bomber
+17. A dog died to save a wedding party from a bomber

 Most of us don’t pay close attention to our surroundings when we’re busy celebrating a friend’s wedding.
 But many dogs never stop looking out for their owners.
 A dog stopped a suicide bomber from entering a wedding party near Maiduguri, Nigeria.
 The dog saved dozens of people at the ceremony by thwarting the bomber’s plan.
 Sadly, both the dog and the suicide bomber died in the explosion after the attacker detonated her explosives.
 A source who lives in the area told the press, “guests are grateful that the dog sacrificed itself to save their lives.”